soderlind/delicious-tagroll-shortcode/readme.txt

 = 2.0 =
 * Delicious removed their javascript feed so I had to do a total rewrite
-* Some attributes are removed from the shortcode (you can change these using the ps_delicious_tagroll.css style sheet):
+* Some attributes are removed from the shortcode (you can change these using the ps_delicious_tagroll.css style sheet in the plugin directory):
      * mincolor
      * maxcolor
      * flow
 * Also removed the attributes
      * showname
      * showadd
+     * icon
 * Added a new attribute:
      * mincount (default mincount="10"), eg. show only tags with 10 or more links = 1.1 =